 Why and how to visit Hebei

 As was already mentioned, Hebei Province can be considered the strip of land that encircles two large metropolises: Beijing and Tianjin.
-Obviously anyone planning on visiting these two cities can do so comfortable anywhere in the province.
+Obviously, anyone planning on visiting these two cities can do so comfortably anywhere in the province.

 Hebei, like all other Chinese provinces, has a good number of historic sites and natural places of interest, including several UNESCO World Heritage Sites.